voicegain/platform/ANNOUNCE-TR.md

 New functionality in the Transcribe App:
 * BE-45	Add Sharing of transcripts from Transcribe App
-* BE-422	In Transcribe App add Custom behavior for Help->Submit a Support Ticket option
+* BE-422	Add Custom behavior for Help->Submit a Support Ticket option
-* BE-423	In Transcribe App: Support sharing from the Transcript Detail Page
+* BE-423	In Support sharing from the Transcript Detail Page
-* BE-424	In Transcribe App: Add Page where the user can see all the meetings that they have shared
+* BE-424	In Add Page where the user can see all the meetings that they have shared
-* BE-426	In Transcribe App added Page that shows a single shared transcript to a not logged-in user
+* BE-426	Added Page that shows a single shared transcript to a not logged-in user
-* BE-427	In Transcribe App added Page that shows a single shared transcript to a logged-in user
+* BE-427	Added Page that shows a single shared transcript to a logged-in user
-* BE-449	In Transcribe App: add ability to recompute Meeting Minutes for all Meeting withing Project
+* BE-449	In add ability to recompute Meeting Minutes for all Meeting withing Project

 Fixes:
-* QA-183  In Transcribe App fix the link from "Manage Users"
+* QA-183  Fix the link from "Manage Users"
-* BE-446	In Transcribe App improve prompt in the URL entry box
+* BE-446	Improve prompt in the URL entry box
-* BE-453	In Transcribe App fixed the "missing voice signature speaker" error
+* BE-453	Fixed the "missing voice signature speaker" error
 * BE-454	Configured brotli for Cloud ACP and Transcribe App
-* BE-527	Fix in Transcribe App: Download no longer downloads TXT and Audio
+* BE-527	Fix in Download no longer downloads TXT and Audio
-* BE-538	Fixed in Transcribe App: the request for meetings on the home page should retrieve only 20 meetings
+* BE-538	Fixed in the request for meetings on the home page should retrieve only 20 meetings

 ### June 8, 2023